WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 - When numerals less than 10 appear in the same sentence along with numbers greater than 9, use numerals.
   **Example**
   [tip] Recommended: Of the 22 users online, 8 have registered accounts. [/tip]
 - Use numerals while referring to decimals.
-For decimals less than 1, put a zero in before the decimal point.
+For decimals less than 1, put a zero before the decimal point.
   **Example**
   - 0.54 square miles
 - Use numerals while referring to negative numbers.